 Wire & ACH Transfer Speed

 An ACH transfer can often take two to three business days to complete.
 They take a longer time to clear because many are processed by banks together at once.

 Wire transfers send the funds along almost immediately.
 There is usually no hold on funds received by wire transfer, so the recipient can access it right away.

 ACH payments are often free, especially for the receiver.
 For senders, the fees are less than a dollar, if anything.

 Wire transfers can cost both for the individual who sent it and the recipient.
 Many financial institutions charge $10 to $35 dollars to send, and smaller institutions may charge a fee to receive a wire transfer.
 On the high end, those costs can add up to about $55 when combining all fees, and international transfers can cost even more.

 ACH transfers are a bit safer for senders.
 Unlike most wire transfers, funds can be reversed in cases of fraud or payment error.
 The criteria for reversals is usually determined by banks.

 Wire transfers have little disadvantage for the recipient.
 They’re a full step above cashier’s checks, which have become easy to fake.
 When you receive a wire transfer, the funds are accessible immediately.

 For senders, there is a little more risk.
 It’s important to know and confirm the person or account you’re sending to, because the money can be withdrawn right away and often the transaction can not be reversed once it is sent.
 Generally, they are secure.

 An ACH transfer is typically best for frequent or recurring transfers.
 These types of payments are typically used by businesses for direct deposit of employee pay.
-They’re also used for automated monthly bills, like a scheduled payment for car insurance or student loans.
+They’re also used for automated monthly invoices, like a scheduled payment for car insurance or student loans.
 Some mobile applications, like Venmo, use ACH to transfer funds between users securely.

 Wire transfers are typically used much differently, when transfers need to be immediate.
 These types of transfers are used only when sending the funds quickly is critical.
 Otherwise, it makes sense to wait the extra time for the ACH transfer.